 Kitfo

 Kitfo Ethiopian Food recipes made from the leanest cuts of meat, kitfo is considered a true delicacy among ordinary Ethiopians revered for both its luxurious taste and nutritional value.
-Similar to French steak tartare, the meat is minced and warmed in a pan with a little butter, mitmita (a more potent version of berbere), and sometimes thyme.
+Similar to French steak tartare, the raw meat ethiopia is minced and warmed in a pan with a little butter, mitmita (a more potent version of berbere), and sometimes thyme.
 Kitfo is typically served leb leb (warmed but not cooked), although you can request it betam leb leb (“very warmed,” essentially cooked) if you prefer.

 Kitfo is often accompanied by aib (a dry cottage cheese-like cheese) and gomen (minced spinach), a combination that enhances the dish’s flavor and makes for an incredibly satisfying and filling meal – ideal after a long day of travel or to cure a hangover from the night before.